-Scale length, incidentally, is the distance between the bridge near the soundhole and the nut, the vertical white plastic thing over which the strings pass to enter the headstock area.
+Scale length, incidentally, is the distance between the saddle near the soundhole and the nut, the vertical white plastic thing over which the strings pass to enter the headstock area.

 To make sense of these variations, check this about whichever brand you intend to buy: Either the scale length is 585 mm (Cordoba spec) or 615 mm (Yamaha spec) or something in between but nothing longer.
 Or look for an overall length of about 36″.